Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Proof of Theorem

-The optimality of $\fsv$ follows from the fact that $\max_{j\in[n]} j \cdot \fsv(j)/w(j)=1$ is the smallest achievable value. \end{proof} \begin{IEEEbiography} [{ }] {Dario Paccagnan} is a Postdoctoral Fellow with the Mechanical Engineering Department and the Center for Control, Dynamical Systems and Computation, University of California, Santa Barbara.
-In 2018 Dario obtained a Ph.D. degree from the Information Technology and Electrical Engineering Department, ETH Z\"{u}rich, Switzerland.
-He received his B.Sc. and M.Sc. in Aerospace Engineering in 2011 and 2014 from the University of Padova, Italy.
-In 2014 he also received the M.Sc. in Mathematical Modelling from the Technical University of Denmark; all with Honours.
-Dario was a visiting scholar at the University of California, Santa Barbara in 2017, and at Imperial College of London, in 2014.
-He is recipient of the SNSF fellowship for his work in Distributed Optimization and Game Design.
-His research interests are at the interface between distributed control and game theory with applications to multiagent systems and smart cities. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Jason Marden} is an Associate Professor in the Department of Electrical and Computer Engineering at the University of California, Santa Barbara.
+The optimality of $\fsv$ follows from the fact that $\max_{j\in[n]} j \cdot \fsv(j)/w(j)=1$ is the smallest achievable value. \end{proof} \begin{IEEEbiography} [{ }] {Dario Paccagnan} received the Bs.C.
+(Hons.) and M.Sc.
+(Hons.) degrees in aerospace engineering from the University of Padova, Padova, Italy, in 2011 and 2014, respectively.
+He also received the M.Sc.
+(Hons.) degree in in mathematical modeling and computation from the Technical University of Denmark, Kongens Lyngby, Denmark, in 2014, and the Ph.D. degree in optimization and control from ETH Zurich, Zurich, Switzerland, in 2018.

+He is an Assistant Professor (U.K. Lecturer) with the Department of Computing, Imperial College London, London, U.K., since the Fall 2020.
+Before that, he was a Postdoctoral Fellow with the Center for Control, Dynamical Systems and Computation, University of California, Santa Barbara, Santa Barbara, CA, USA.
+His research interests are at the interface between game theory and control theory, with a focus on the design of behavior-influencing mechanisms for socio-technical systems.

+Dr. Paccagnan was recognized with the ETH Medal for his doctoral work, the SNSF Early Postdoc Mobility Fellowship, and the SNSF Doc Mobility Fellowship.
+He was also a finalist for the 2019 EECI Best Ph.D.
+Thesis Award. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Jason Marden} is an Associate Professor in the Department of Electrical and Computer Engineering at the University of California, Santa Barbara.
 Jason received a BS in Mechanical Engineering in 2001 from UCLA, and a PhD in Mechanical Engineering in 2007, also from UCLA, under the supervision of Jeff S. Shamma, where he was awarded the Outstanding Graduating PhD Student in Mechanical Engineering.
 After graduating from UCLA, he served as a junior fellow in the Social and Information Sciences Laboratory at the California Institute of Technology until 2010 when he joined the University of Colorado.
 Jason is a recipient of the NSF Career Award (2014), the ONR Young Investigator Award (2015), the AFOSR Young Investigator Award (2012), the American Automatic Control Council Donald P. Eckman Award (2012), and the SIAG/CST Best SICON Paper Prize (2015).
 Jason's research interests focus on game theoretic methods for the control of distributed multiagent systems. \end{IEEEbiography}